Development of professional competencies: levels, methods and models. Definition of competencies

 planning and organization

-managing the completion of a task by a deadline
+managing task completion by deadline

 goal setting

-Competence clusters
+Competency clusters

 - actions, for example, to achieve specific results

-- interaction, for example, to work with people.
+- interaction, for example, working with people.

 WORK WITH PEOPLE